-- Great North Road

-- Colney Hatch Lane

-- Apex Corner

-- Hale Lane

-- Deansbrook Road

-- New Southgate

-- Grahame Park

-- 13.1.3 Protecting retail uses (Class A1) from change in the local centres is the priority.
+- 13.1.3 Protecting retail uses (Class A1) from change in local centres is the priority.
 Loss of Class A1 will generally be resisted.
 As well as providing for local needs shops in the local centres and parades can provide specialist uses which may not be found in the larger town centres.
-Subject to sufficient evidence demonstrating lack of demand for Class A1 use a sequential approach will be followed with uses such as cafes/restaurants (A2-A5) considered before other town centre uses such as community uses.
+Sufficient evidence demonstrating lack of demand for Class A1 use will need to be demonstrated before other town centre uses including community uses.
 Not all uses will be appropriate as an active frontage will need to be maintained to ensure the continuity of the frontage and vibrancy in the local centre or parade.
-For individual shops and smaller parades, proposals will need to demonstrate that adequate provision of local shops and services is maintained.

-- 13.1.4 For a change of use from Class A1 to A2, A3, A4 & A5 a unit will have to have been actively marketed for at least 12 months at an appropriate price for both rent and sale prior to the application being made and have had no interest expressed in it for retail or similar use.
-Provided sufficient evidence has been provided to demonstrate this then change of use to other retail uses classes (A2, A3, A4 & A5) will be permitted.

-- 13.1.5 Preventing an over concentration of similar uses is important to maintaining the vitality and viability of the local centre or parade.
-The planning system is confined to managing uses within the constraints of the use class system.
-It cannot control one type of A1 shop use over another but it can limit changes to other high street classes
+For individual shops and smaller parades, proposals will need to demonstrate that adequate provision of local shops and services is maintained. - 13.1.4 For a change of use from Class A1 to A2, A3, A4 and A5 or a use which meets an identified local need (e.g. community facility) a unit will have to have been effectively marketed.
+Effective marketing is where a unit is actively marketed continuously for at least 12 months at an appropriate price for both rent and sale which can be agreed in advance with the council (at pre-application if appropriate) prior to the application being made and have had no interest expressed in the unit for retail or similar use. - 13.1.5 Preventing an over concentration of similar non Class A1 uses is important to maintaining the vitality and viability of the local centre or parade.
+Where a proposed use would create three or more adjacent non retail uses of any class system then this will be resisted. - 13.1.6 Where local need (e.g. for a community facility) can be justified non A use class will be permitted.
+This can include community uses, B1 office or residential.
+The impact on the continuity of activity in the frontage will need to be considered.
+Maintaining an active frontage onto the street such as windows, entrances, receptions and waiting rooms which look out onto the street will be important.
+This allows overlooking of public areas adding to security and helping maintain the vitality of a centre or parade. - 13.1.7 The requirements that are set out in Policy DM01: Protecting Barnet's Character and Amenity, Policy DM02: Development Standards, Policy DM13: Community, Health and Education Uses and Policy DM14: New and Existing Employment Space will all be expected to be considered where appropriate.